WHY AND WHEN TO USE A SEWING MACHINE WALKING FOOT

 When Not to Use a Walking Foot

-- Reverse sewing: The foot isn’t designed for use in reverse.
+• Reverse sewing: The walking foot isn’t designed for use in reverse.
 The top feed dogs of the walking foot will move the fabric forward and the machine feed dogs will move the fabric backward.

-Open Toe Walking Foot or a classic one?
+Open Toe Walking Foot Vs. Classic Walking Foot

 There are two different versions of the walking foot: the classic version and the open toe version.

 The classic walking foot has been around the longest and gives you all the advantages described in this blog post.
 Compared to the open toe version, it gives a bit better support to the fabric when the needle is pushed through the fabric.
-When extra visibility of the sewing area is not needed, this one is the one to go with, also because of the slightly lower price tag.
+When extra visibility of the sewing area is not needed, the classic walking foot is the one to go with, also because of the slightly lower price tag.

 Still some questions?
 Don't hesitate to send me an email!